-- 1. The proposed subdivision will/will not result in undue water or air pollution. - 2.
-The proposed subdivision has/does not have sufficient water available for the reasonably foreseeable needs of the site plan.
+- 1. The proposed subdivision will not result in undue water or air pollution. - 2.
+The proposed subdivision has sufficient water available for the reasonably foreseeable needs of the site plan. - 3.
+The proposed subdivision will not cause an unreasonable burden on an existing water supply. - 4.
+The proposed subdivision will not cause unreasonable soil erosion or a reduction in the land's capacity to hold water so that a dangerous or unhealthy condition results. - 5.
+The proposed subdivision will not cause unreasonable highway or public road congestion or unsafe conditions with respect to the use of the highways or public roads existing or proposed. - 6.
+The proposed subdivision will provide for adequate sewage waste disposal. - 7.
+The proposed subdivision will not cause an unreasonable burden on the municipality's ability to dispose of solid waste. - 8.
+The proposed subdivision will not have an undue adverse effect on the scenic or natural beauty of the area, aesthetics, historic sites, significant wildlife habitat identified by the Department of Inland Fisheries and Wildlife or the municipality, or rare and irreplaceable natural areas or any public rights for physical or visual access to the shoreline. - 9.
+The proposed subdivision conforms with a duly adopted site plan regulation or ordinance, comprehensive plan, development plan, or land use plan. - 10.
+The developer has adequate financial and technical capacity to meet the standards of this section.

-- 3. The proposed subdivision will/will not cause an unreasonable burden on an existing water supply. - 4.
-The proposed subdivision will/will not cause unreasonable soil erosion or a reduction in the land's capacity to hold water so that a dangerous or unhealthy condition results. - 5.
-The proposed subdivision will/will not cause unreasonable highway or public road congestion or unsafe conditions with respect to the use of the highways or public roads existing or proposed. - 6.
-The proposed subdivision will/will not provide for adequate sewage waste disposal. - 7.
-The proposed subdivision will/will not cause an unreasonable burden on the municipality's ability to dispose of solid waste. - 8.
-The proposed subdivision will/will not have an undue adverse effect on the scenic or natural beauty of the area, aesthetics, historic sites, significant wildlife habitat identified by the Department of Inland Fisheries and Wildlife or the municipality, or rare and irreplaceable natural areas or any public rights for physical or visual access to the shoreline. - 9.
-The proposed subdivision conforms/does not conform with a duly adopted site plan regulation or ordinance, comprehensive plan, development plan, or land use plan. - 10.
-The developer has/does not have adequate financial and technical capacity to meet the standards of this section. - 11.
-The proposed subdivision is/is not situated entirely or partially within the watershed of any pond or lake or within 250 feet of any wetland, great pond or river as defined in Title 38, Chapter 3, subchapter I, article 2-B M.R.S.A. - 12.
-The proposed subdivision will/will not alone or in conjunction with existing activities, adversely affect the quality or quantity of ground water. - 13.
-The proposed subdivision is/is not situated entirely or partially within a floodplain. - 14.
-All freshwater wetlands within the proposed subdivision have/have not been identified on the plan. - 15.
-Any river, stream, or brook within or abutting the subdivision has/has not been identified on any maps submitted as part of the application. - 16.
-The proposed subdivision will/will not provide for adequate storm water management. - 17.
-If any lots in the proposed subdivision have shore frontage on a river, stream, brook, or great pond as these features are defined in Title 38, section 480-B, none of the lots created within the subdivision have/do not have a lot depth to shore frontage ratio greater than 5 to 1. - 18.
+- 11. The proposed subdivision is not situated entirely or partially within the watershed of any pond or lake or within 250 feet of any wetland, great pond or river as defined in Title 38, Chapter 3, subchapter I, article 2-B M.R.S.A. - 12.
+The proposed subdivision will not alone or in conjunction with existing activities, adversely affect the quality or quantity of ground water. - 13.
+The proposed subdivision is not situated entirely or partially within a floodplain. - 14.
+All freshwater wetlands within the proposed subdivision have been identified on the plan. - 15.
+Any river, stream, or brook within or abutting the subdivision has been identified on any maps submitted as part of the application. - 16.
+The proposed subdivision will provide for adequate storm water management. - 17.
+If any lots in the proposed subdivision have shore frontage on a river, stream, brook, or great pond as these features are defined in Title 38, section 480-B, none of the lots created within the subdivision have/do not have a lot depth to shore frontage ratio greater than 5 to 1.
+N/A - 18.
 The long-term cumulative effects of the proposed subdivision will/will not unreasonably increase a great pond's phosphorus concentration during the construction phase and life of the proposed subdivision. - 19.
-For any proposed subdivision that crosses municipal boundaries, the proposed subdivision will/will not cause unreasonable traffic congestion or unsafe conditions with respect to the use of existing public ways in an adjoining municipality in which part of the subdivision is located. - 20.
-Timber on the parcel being subdivided has/has not been harvested in violation of rules adopted pursuant to Title 12, section 8869, subsection 14.
+For any proposed subdivision that crosses municipal boundaries, the proposed subdivision will/will not cause unreasonable traffic congestion or unsafe conditions with respect to the use of existing public ways in an adjoining municipality in which part of the subdivision is located.
+N/A - 20.
+Timber on the parcel being subdivided has not been harvested in violation of rules adopted pursuant to Title 12, section 8869, subsection 14.